KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * privacy-safe diagnostics allowlisting and validation
 * pinned bundled-binary verification for local media tools before use
 * browser-controlled installer registration and verified installer update flow
+* runtime trust-manifest checks for the main browser runtime, preload surfaces, local AI services, feedback service, and optional Ollama setup helpers
 * direct provider sign-in by default unless a separate brokered flow is explicitly enabled by the browser operator

 ## Ad And Tracker Blocking Model

-Version `1.2.212` expands the built-in blocker while keeping it local and lightweight.
+Version `1.2.410` expands the built-in blocker while keeping it local and lightweight.

 The blocker currently uses: